Z-Files #17: Frans de Wit

-Square island in the lake in Rotterdam Prinsenland (1992-1996) is placed on the historic lowest point of the Netherlands, more than 7 meters below NAP and is an artificial island of 52 × 52 meters.
-The work consists of a deep concrete bowl with a diameter of 28,5 meters, with rising beams on a square base.
-The island is connected to the shores with two bridge sections.
-Within the architecture, the square island represents the classical, architectural task of moving from square to circle.
+Square island in the lake in Rotterdam Prinsenland (1992-1996) is placed at the historical lowest point in the Netherlands, more than 7 meters below NAP and is an artificial island measuring 52 × 52 meters.
+The work consists of a deep concrete shell with a diameter of 28,5 meters, with rising beams all around on a square base.
+The island is connected to the banks by two bridge sections.
+Within architecture, the square island represents the classic architectural task of moving from square to circle.

 A windshield was constructed between 1983 and 1985 along the Calandkanaal in Rotterdam-Europoort near the Calandbrug, to make shipping possible even with a wind force higher than 5.
 The screen is almost 2 kilometers long and consists of semicircular concrete elements of 25 meters height.

 About Frans de Wit